rossetti/KSLBook/docs/04-Chapter4.md

     }
 ```

+There is a lot more happening withing the `SingleQStation` class than presented here.
+As you can see from Figure \@ref(fig:SingleQStation), the `SingleQStation` class inherits from the `Station` class, which is an abstract base class.
+The `Station` class ensures that statistics that are common to all station types are collected.
+In addition, the `Station` class provides for the attachment of functions that may be executed when something arrives to the station and also when something departs.
+Such *entry* and *exit* actions provide users the ability to add behavior to a station without having to use inheritance via the use of Kotlin [*lambda* functions](https://kotlinlang.org/docs/lambdas.html).
+Entry and exit actions are represented by [single abstract method (SAM)](https://kotlinlang.org/docs/fun-interfaces.html) via the `EntryActionIfc` and `ExitActionIfc` interfaces.
+Lambda expressions can be attached to a station to effect useful logic.

 We now have a new KSL class that can be used to model many different situations (like the drive through pharmacy) that involve the use of resources and waiting lines.
 Let's continue this by implementing the model for Example \@ref(exm:exCh4TandemQ).
 This will motivate how to send and receive `QObject` instances.

 ### Modeling the Tandem Queue of Example \@ref(exm:exCh4TandemQ)

-The main concepts needed to put the pieces together to model the tandem queue described in Example \@ref(exm:exCh4TandemQ) are now modeled.
+The main concepts needed to put the pieces together to represent the tandem queue described in Example \@ref(exm:exCh4TandemQ) are now modeled.
 The main remaining concept needed is how to send and receive customers within such systems.
 Since this is a very common requirement, the KSL provides basic functionality to help with this modeling task.
 Two new KSL constructs will be introduced and then used within the implementation of the tandem queue model.
 The first is an interface that promises to allow the receiving of `QObject` instances: the `QObjectReceiverIfc` interface.

 ```kt
 fun interface QObjectReceiverIfc {